roadsidemultimedia/Docs/customize/how-to-customize.md

 # How to Customize #

+There are three methods for adding customization to your website, these are: the DMS toolbar → Customize options; the Base Child theme, or the PageLines Customize plugin.
+Which customisation method you choose to use will depend on your comfort level and proficiency, which we'll go through in more depth below.

 In this tutorial we'll show you how to start customizing PageLines DMS, using one of three methods, and recommend which tools you'll need to learn to make minor or advanced modifications.

 ## Customization Method ##